Spencers-Desk/3DPrinterPower/tp-link/configuration.md

 #   is "off", all bound services will be stopped after device initialization.
 #
 #   The default is no services are bound to the device.

-#object_name: output_pin my_pin
-#    The Klipper object_name (as defined in your Klipper config).
-Valid examples:
-#      output_pin my_pin
-#      gcode_macro MY_MACRO
-#    Currently, only `output_pin` and `gcode_macro` Klipper devices are
-#    supported.
-See the note below for macro restrictions.
-Keep in mind that
-#    the object name is case sensitive.
-This parameter must be provided.
-#timer: this might be good to run a filtration device
-#    A time (in seconds) after which the device will power off after being.
-#    switched on.
-This effectively turns the device into a  momentary switch.
-#    This option is available for gpio, klipper_device, tplink_smartplug,
-#    shelly, and tasmota devices.
-The timer may be a floating point value
-#    for gpio types, it should be an integer for all other types.
-The
-#    default is no timer is set.
 ```

 # printer.cfg